smiks/FifoQueueAsync/readme.md

 dequeueBatchSize = how many elements are returned when dequeued. \
 This applies for both sync and async mode.

-dequeueDelay = how many milliseconds of a minimum delay you want between \
+dequeueDelay = how many milliseconds of a minimum delay [ms] you want between \
 auto-dequeue worker executed.

+manualStop = if set to true, you have to manually stop autoDeque procedure, \
+if false, auto dequeue will stop automatically when queue is empty

 Sync mode: \
 &nbsp; &nbsp; enqueue: queue.enqueue([element]) \